baltimoreheritage/civil-rights-heritage/confederate-memory.md

 In 1874, Walters began to show his art collection to the public at his home on Mount Vernon Place and, in 1887, commissioned a copy of an earlier 1872 statue of Taney by [William Henry Rinehart](https://en.wikipedia.org/wiki/William_Henry_Rinehart) (located outside the Maryland State House in Annapolis).

-While Roger B. Taney stayed in his position as Chief Justice of the U.S. Supreme Court up until his death on October 12, 1864, his personal sympathy and direct support for the Confederacy is clear.
+Roger B. Taney is best known today as the author of the majority opinion in _[Dred Scott v.
+Sandford](https://en.wikipedia.org/wiki/Dred_Scott_v._Sandford)_ (1857) stating that black men “had no rights which the white man was bound to respect.”[^2] While [Roger B. Taney](https://en.wikipedia.org/wiki/Roger_B._Taney) stayed in his position as Chief Justice of the U.S. Supreme Court up until his death on October 12, 1864, his personal sympathy and direct support for the Confederacy is clear.

 During the Civil War, Roger B. Taney had expressed his pride in a son-in-law for his service in the Confederate army and told a young Confederate Army recruit that they were performing a patriotic service like that of the recruit's grandfather during the American Revolution.
 Taney also opposed every Union war measure that came before the Supreme Court.
 Some of this opposition could arguably be based in legal principle but his goal clearly included obstruction of the war effort.
 In Maryland, Taney also served as a circuit court judge and always fell "ill" just in time to prevent any trial for treason or sabotage from moving forward.